InigoMontoya924/the-linear-algebra-calculator2.0/README.md

 To Mrs. B, who inspired LAC 1.0 and was startled by a sparrow that darted in through the window.

-An interactive linear algebra workspace for classrooms.
-It combines matrix calculation with visual experiments that show how matrices represents linear transformations in the plane.
+An interactive linear algebra lab for classrooms.
+It combines matrix calculation with visual experiments that show how matrices represent linear transformations in the plane.
+Check it out [here](https://inigomontoya924.github.io/the-linear-algebra-calculator2.0/).

 ## Some backstory

-The project began as a Tkinter calculator (see [README_linear_calc.md](READ_ME_linear_calc.md) and [linear_calc.py](linear_calc.py)) in 2021, made by the author while he was in high school.
+The project began as a Tkinter calculator (see [README_linear_calc.md](README_linear_calc.md) and [linear_calc.py](linear_calc.py)) in 2021, made by the author while he was in high school.
 It was designed as a symbolic calculation tool that can do basic matrix algebra, and can visualize linear transformations.
 I made it for my maths teacher Mrs. B, who was about to teach linear algebra for a new syllabus.
+She used it across lessons

 Version 2.0 completely revamps that prototype into a web app with new calculation engines, interactive teaching labs, and modern UI, built entirely with Codex on GPT-5.6 Sol Ultra.